Medúlla, BjörkAll the voices of the body

 In 2002, the singer married visual artist Matthew Barney and moved to New York.

 The voice is omnipresent, from its most carnal primal expression to the refinement of computer processing.
-Only a few rare instruments appear here and there (piano, gong, synthesizer).
+Only a few instruments appear here and there (piano, gong, synthesizer).

 Guillaume Kosmicki